Football in Russia

-Association football is the most popular sport in Russia, beating ice hockey by a huge margin.
+Association football is the most popular sport in Russia, surpassing ice hockey by a wide margin.
+Approximately 52% of the Russians are interested in football.

 Men's football is overseen by the Russian Football Union, having the Russian Premier League as the first tier of the Russian football league system, with the Russian Football National League being the second tier.

 On 28 February 2022, due to the 2022 Russian invasion of Ukraine and in accordance with a recommendation by the International Olympic Committee (IOC), FIFA and UEFA suspended the participation of Russia, including in the Qatar 2022 World Cup.
 The Russian Football Union unsuccessfully appealed the FIFA and UEFA bans to the Court of Arbitration for Sport, which upheld the bans.

 Following the break up of the USSR

 With the USSR collapsing in 1991, Russia emerged as its successor state, with the Soviet football federation being transformed in the Russian football federation.
 While the national teams and the clubs used to be linked to state institutions or mass organizations, in 1991 some of them became private enterprises.
 Just like in many other spheres of business, corrupt and sometimes bloody division of power began.
 Furthermore, many teams of the erstwhile Soviet Top League, were now divided between the national football associations of the newly independent republics.
 Many of the top brand names lost their financing from the government and were left to rot, waiting for some forms of sponsorship.
 Citizens of Russia are interested mostly in the national team that gets to compete in the World Cup and the European Championship, and in the Premier league, where clubs from different cities look to become champions of Russia.
 There are also competitions considered less important, such as the Russian Cup.
 Some of the most successful clubs include Spartak Moscow, Lokomotiv Moscow, CSKA Moscow, Zenit St. Petersburg, Dynamo Moscow and FC Torpedo Moscow.

 Today, football is the most popular in Russia, beating hockey.
 A very high proportion of men are interested in it to a certain extent (and many children play it regularly) and women also join men when it comes to the national team.
 The Russian league is rapidly regaining its former strength because of huge sponsorship deals, an influx of finances and a fairly high degree of competitiveness with roughly 5 teams capable of winning the title.
 Russian top teams are usually sponsored by state-controlled companies.
 For example, Gazprom sponsors Zenit Saint Petersburg, Lukoil sponsors FC Spartak Moscow, Russian Railways sponsors FC Lokomotiv Moscow etc. Many notable talented foreign players have been and are playing in the Russian league as well as local talented players worthy of a spot in the starting eleven of the best clubs.
 Foreign players sometimes face a very hostile environment.
 A problem of racism in Russian football is particularly important.